 There are two types of fox terrier- the smooth coat, and the wire-haired coat.
 The terrier that is sometimes called "English" has a short, smooth coat.
 The dogs were used in England for hunting fox.
 Fox fur was used for clothing.
 English ladies wore stoles made of fox fur, with the long bushy tail making a warm scarf to wear round the neck in the cold English winters.
 Fox hunting is still carried on in England today but the wearing of fur is frowned on.

-more enquiries about the breed, visit Smooth
+enquiries about the breed and breeders, visit Smooth

-Fox Terrier Club of Transvaal
+Fox Terrier Club

 Because the dogs were bred to be aggressive towards fox, they can be aggressive towards other animals, including other dogs.
 They should not be allowed to roam free in case they worry other animals.
 They love humans and make loyal pets.
 They are energetic and love going for walks with their owners.